idattijo4code/BloodBank/README.md

 “Blood Point” is an android application to collect or donate blood easily.
 Users who have an android phone & active internet connection can contact and start searching for a donor easily through this application.
 The purpose of this application is to help people belonging to rural areas.

 # Features
-Easy contact between blood donor and blood recipient through this android application.<br>
+Easy contact between the blood donor and the blood recipient through this android application.<br>
 Included:
 - User Databases
 - User Login & Sign up
 - Donor Details
 - Finding blood group easily
-- Finding Near By Hospitals
+- Finding Nearby Hospitals
 - Achievements & Rewards

 # Tools used